 Our day trip to Port Arthur from Hobart was with Grayline and we thank them for taking us there.
 We left Hobart at 9 am arriving at 10.40.
 We had roughly 4 hours at the Port Arthur Historic Site before heading home.

-Tour Includes Introductory walking tour by Port Arthur guide (40mins), harbour cruise, Port Arthur admission and free WiFi* on the coach.
+The tour Includes an Introductory walking tour by Port Arthur guide (40mins), harbour cruise, Port Arthur admission, and free WiFi* on the coach.